JMCanning78/MahjongSite/README.md

     1. https://www.continuum.io/downloads (anaconda)
     1. https://www.python.org/downloads/

 1. Ensure you have the extra Python packages needed to run the Mahjong site code.
+The packages are listed in the `requirements.txt` file.
 These are easy to install using the Python package installer program, `pip` (https://pip.pypa.io).
 Depending on how you installed Python 3, you may already have `pip`, but if not, you can either install it separately or use other methods to get the packages.
 If you use `pip`, here's the command to install the needed modules.
-    1. `pip install tornado passlib`
+  1. `pip install `cat requirements.txt\``

 1. Create a `settings.py` file.
 This is where you customize the parameters for running your local instance of the web site.
 Assuming